animalCodes/ab_qol_pack/README.md

 - Bats have a high chance to drop a torch
 - Silverfish can drop iron nuggets and gravel
 - Husks have a low chance to drop sand

-# Silk touch?

-Killing some mobs with a silk-touch tool will drop an item related to that mob, creepers will drop a block of tnt, and shulkers will drop a shulker box.